-Welcome to the The Affordable James Bond Apartment Part II!
+Updated September 4th, 2019 – Welcome to the The Affordable James Bond Apartment Part II!
 In Part I, we looked at the philosophy behind the design of Bond’s SPECTRE living space and explored alternatives for some of the key pieces (as well as a few odds and ends from the Connery era and the novels).
-In this post we’ll be filling in some of the gaps in the furniture we need and adding the extra details that help provide the all-important “character” that makes a room part of a home.
+In this post, we’ll be filling in some of the gaps in the furniture we need and adding the extra details that help provide the all-important “character” that makes a room part of a home.

 Hey!
 You know what’s difficult to find?
 An affordable coffee table made from a simple slab of wood on four legs.

-Seriously, I searched a lot of furniture websites and not much comes close.
-And, ironically, the more simple designs seem to be considerably more expensive.
+Seriously, I searched a lot of furniture websites and there’s not many that come close.
+And ironically, the more simple designs seem to be considerably more expensive.
 Of course it doesn’t help that Bond’s table was the size of a door.
 Honestly, something that size might not be that practical in most of our living spaces.
 So we’re going to look at some options with more reasonable dimensions.

-If you’re at all handy with tools, you may want to consider building your own version of Bond’s coffee table.
-Its simple design and rustic style of the screen used table should make this a relatively easy DIY project.
+By the way, if you’re at all handy with tools, you may want to consider building your own version of Bond’s coffee table.
+Its simple design and rustic style should make this a relatively easy DIY project.
 Just a thought ….